Automated Claim Adjustment Process (ACAP) Frequently Asked Questions

 - How does my organization register for testing in the DIT?

-Participants and service providers need to submit a Test Request Form (Off-site) for each testing period.
-On the form, please select “Other Testing” under Testing Type and provide in the comments section either “ACAP Enhancements Testing" for the first DIT period or “ACAP Enhancements Testing 2” for the second DIT period.
+Participants and service providers need to submit a Test Request Form for each testing period.
+On the form, please select “Other Testing” under Testing Type and provide in the comments section “ACAP Enhancements Testing 2” for the second DIT period.

 - Who should I contact if I have questions related to the ACAP DIT testing?